 Google, Facebook, Amazon, Apple and Microsoft are all working on AI.
 Facebook’s FAIR (Facebook Artificial Intelligence Research) program engages with academia to assist in solving long term problems in AI.
 Facebook is hiring AI experts around the world to assist in their project.
 Microsoft purchased Maluuba in January 2017, an AI company that uses machine learning for natural language processing.
 Google Brain is machine learning by trial and error, and Google Translate can translate writings into different languages.
 AI has beaten the best human competitors in the games Go, Chess, Checkers, Scrabble, Jeopardy! and the poker game No Limit Texas Hold’em.
 Google, Facebook, Amazon, IBM, Apple, and Microsoft have partnered together to form the Partnership on Artificial Intelligence to Benefit People and Society, referred to as the “Partnership on AI”, to ensure ethical, transparent work on AI.

 AI will be implemented not just in computers and smart phones, but also in industries such as healthcare, transportation, and manufacturing.
 Many futurists believe it is the future of industry.
 Successful Student has compiled this ranking from the student’s point of view, and factored in what would be important to students, such as AI instruction, variety of coursework, and academic reputation.

-Featured Online Computer Science Degrees: Click for Information
+Featured Online Artificial Intelligence Degree: Click for More Information

 1. Carnegie Mellon University (Pittsburgh, PA)